Crisp Potato Latkes Recipe

-These Classic Potato Latkes are so crisp on the edges with a tender center.
-Sprinkled with salt as they come off the stove and served with sour cream and chives – these are total comfort food.
-This latke recipe is perfect for breakfast – try them instead of your usual Breakfast Potatoes
+These Classic Potato Latkes have irresistibly crisp, lacy edges with a tender center.
+Sprinkled with salt as they come off the stove and served with a dollop of sour cream, they are total comfort food.

 Latkes fried and topped with chives.
 On a plate with sour cream